 Do I Need Any Other Medications During The Recovery Process?

-Most cosmetic surgery requires some medication post-operatively; this to prevent complications that could arise from surgery.
+Most cosmetic surgery requires some medication post-operatively; to prevent complications that could arise from surgery.
 In most cases, your cosmetic surgery will prescribe some pain medication to manage any discomfort you can experience after surgery.
-Most patients also receive a course of antibiotics; this to prevent infections.
+Most patients also receive a course of antibiotics; to prevent infections.

-Medications prescribed by the cosmetic surgery should always be taken as directed.
+Medications prescribed by cosmetic surgery should always be taken as directed.
 Of course, there are some other guidelines that must be followed by patients in regard to their recovery.
 Below, we have listed the most common things to take into consideration.

 Patients can experience some swelling and bruising after their surgery.
 The severity of these symptoms can be different from patient to patient, so this is something to take into consideration before your treatment.
 To elevate some of these symptoms, patients can use a cold compress for ten minutes on the affected area.

 Please note, patients can resume taking a shower or bath 48 hours after their surgery.
-However, it is important to keep the eyes dry until three -seven days post-surgery.
+However, it is important to keep the eyes dry until three-seven days post-surgery.
 Once you are allowed to wash the eyes again, wash them gently with some clear water and non-perfumed soap.
 Do not rub the eyes dry though, you should always pat them dry with a soft towel.

 Request a consultation

-To receive a free private consultation, simply fill out the online enquiry form.
+To receive a free no-obligation consultation, simply fill out the online enquiry form.
 During your initial consultation, you will be able to speak to Dr Lanzer or one of his associates about your procedure.
 Let us know the procedure(s) you are considering and your details and we will get back to you with a time and day to suit you.

 Please note that The Dr Lanzer Clinic always recommends getting a second opinion before having a procedure.
 Speak to your doctor or another medical professional to ensure you have all the information you need before going ahead.